 · The seriousness of the issues raised;

 · The likelihood of confirming the allegations from attributable sources.

 If you make an allegation in good faith, but it is not confirmed by the investigation, no action will be taken against you.
 If, however, you make an allegation frivolously, maliciously or for personal gain, disciplinary action may be taken against you.

 How to Raise a Concern

-As a first step you should normally raise concerns with your immediate manager or their supervisor.
+As a first step you should normally raise concerns with your immediate manager or their supervisor (for safeguarding see next paragraph).
 This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
-For example, if you believe that management is involved, you could approach the Managing Director, Financial Director or Quality and Contracts Manager.
+For example, if you believe that management is involved, you could approach the Managing Director or Financial Director.

 Concerns may be raised verbally or in writing.
 Staff who wish to make a written report are invited to use the following format:

 You may wish to obtain advice on how to pursue matters of concern.
-Advice can be obtained from the Managing Director, Financial Director or the Quality and Contracts Manager
+Advice can be obtained from the Managing Director, Financial Director or Head of Human Resources.